leonp/leonp.github.io/_posts/2014-10-18-separation-better-than-surface-integration-web-strategy.md

 layout: post
 title: Separating services is preferable to surface integration (or 3 principles for a web strategy)
 category: work
+excerpt: It's a bad idea to make web things look like other things when they're something else altogether.
+Instead, integrate services to make for better user experiences.
 ---

 At work, our approach (or &#8216;strategy&#8217;, if you like) is to incorporate as many services on our own website as possible.
 So if a customer wants to find a book, CD or download ideally they'd go to `http://suffolklibraries.co.uk`, do a search, browse the results and reserve/download it without leaving the site.